 Showering now is all about getting in, getting washed and getting out as quickly as possible.
-Because I can almost guarantee that within seconds of me hopping into the shower there will be some sort of a) raging argument between siblings, b) mischief made, or c) accident requiring first-aid.
+Because I can almost guarantee that within seconds of me hopping into the shower, there will be some sort of a) raging argument between siblings, b) mischief made, or c) accident requiring first-aid.
 Children and their epic timing, hey? *facepalm*

 What was that?
 Did you hear a wrapper crinkling?
 No, you did not!
 No chocolate here!
-Or was there? … Yes, my chocolate-eating skills these days are super swift and stealth.
+Or was there?
+Yes, my chocolate-eating skills these days are super swift and stealthy.
 I can unwrap, consume and rid myself of any offending evidence in no time at all since I’ve had my daughters.
 They may smell the chocolate on my breath, but they’ll never catch me eating it because I’m way too fast!

 Telling white lies

 Where did the last bag of popcorn go?
 Well, I’ve got no idea – I absolutely did not eat it.
 No darling, I have no clue where your thirtieth piece of kindergarten “art” disappeared to (ahem: the bin).
-Sorry chicken, you can’t go to three parties in a row on the weekend because we have plans (with the plans being that we aren’t going to three kids parties in one weekend).
-Ahem, anyway …
+Sorry chicken, you can’t go to three parties in a row on the weekend because we have plans (with the plans being that we aren’t going to three kids’ parties in one weekend).

-I said goodbye to the idyllic pursuit of only having to focus on one thing at a time when I became a mother eleven years ago.
+I said goodbye to only having to focus on one thing at a time when I became a mother eleven years ago.
 Nowadays I am a multi-tasking magician, with at least three things on at the one time!
 This is my new normal.
 While the kettle is boiling for my tea, I’ve also got the water running to do the dishes while I quickly do my daughter’s hair.
 The other day I was cooking dinner at the stove, with my youngest daughter beside me at the kitchen bench chopping up fruit, and at the same time I was calling out spelling words for another daughter who was seated at the table.
 Pow-pow-pow, never a dull moment.

 We mothers truly are impeccable machines who evolve to run smoothly at all times.
 Our skills and time-management are second to none, and boy can we get stuff done!
 All this hastiness really does make me appreciate slow days, however, and I look forward to the day I can be bored and plan to luxuriate in it.
-Whenever that happens …
+Whenever that might happen …